 Basic Policy on Employment and Compensation

-Building systems and environments in which our diverse human resources can demonstrate their abilities
+Building systems and environments in which diverse human resources can demonstrate their abilities

-The Brother Group delivers products and services to customers all over the world with manufacturing and sales facilities in more than 40 countries and regions, and all employees actively work every day as the members of the Brother global team on the world stage, where environments differ by ethnicity, language, culture, customs, and other factors.
+The Brother Group delivers products and services to customers all over the world with manufacturing and sales facilities in more than 40 countries and regions, and all employees are active as members of the Brother global team on the world stage, where business environments differ by ethnicity, language, culture, custom, and other factors.

 Introducing a target management system to provide fair evaluation and compensation

-The Brother Group has a system that fairly and impartially evaluates employees based on their motivation, abilities and achievements and reflects these evaluation results to their compensation.
+The Brother Group has a system that fairly and impartially evaluates employees based on their motivation, abilities and achievements and reflects the evaluation results to their compensation.
 Brother Industries, Ltd. (BIL), for example, assesses its general employees in a way that highly satisfies them, using a target management system with clear criteria.
-Each evaluated employee receives his/her evaluation results and is subsequently informed of the reasons in a meeting with the supervisor.
-This approach helps employees review their own performance and raise their motivation to advance toward new challenges, and thereby contributing to human resource development.
+Each employee receives the results of the evaluation of his/her performance and is subsequently informed of the reasons in a meeting with the supervisor.
+This approach, which helps employees review their own performance and raise their motivation to advance toward new challenges, has been contributing to talent development.
 BIL uses the annual salary system for its employees in management positions.

 To Ensure Diverse Human Resources

 Promoting the appointment of women in managerial positions

 The proportion of female managers among all managers differs between the Brother Group companies because the history of women's social advancement and their lifestyles and main occupations vary depending on countries and regions.
 However, women are active in many group facilities.

 Numbers and percentages of female managers in the Brother Group